-Leaving Middlewich the weather starts getting even worse that before.
+Leaving Middlewich the weather starts getting even worse than before.
 Now it is cold, and we have rain.
 The towpath is very muddy, the locks very hard, and one day, when we decided to call it a day at one o’clock, we get a deluge, no water proofs would have withstand that.

 The next day it’s sunny, a bit cold, but later the wind drops and it even gets warm(-ish).
 Don’t ask who’s on the tiller…